The

 Connections

-without the control shaft, you will see two trimmer screws and the
+side without the control shaft, you will see two trimmer

-three strip connections.
-The two trimmer screws add extra
+screws and the three strip connections.
+The two trimmer

-the outer strips are the remaining connections.
-The variable
+and the outer strips are the remaining connections.
+The

-capacitor is actually two capacitors which are connected together
+variable capacitor is actually two capacitors which are

-in the terminal strip circuit.
-As supplied, the connection
+connected together in the terminal strip circuit.
+As

 Making the Coils